-- Under Send Position, leave Show Layout Page checked so that when you click OK, the layout window will become active. - Under Send Options, select Entire Plan/View. - Confirm that the view is being sent to layout using the same Scale as in the Drawing Sheet Setup dialog.
+- Under Send Position, leave Show Layout Page checked so that when you click OK, the layout window will become active. - Under Send Options, select Entire Plan/View. - Confirm that the view is being sent to layout using the same Scale as in the Drawing Sheet Setup dialog. - 7.
+Click OK to send the view to layout.

 - 8. Once sent to layout, the view can be selected and moved using its edit handles or edit buttons, and its edges can be edited like a CAD box.
-See "Editing Box-Based Objects" on page 152 of the Reference Manual. - 9.
+See "Editing Box-Based Objects" on page 155 of the Reference Manual. - 9.
 Select Window> Select Next Tab or press Ctrl + Tab to return to floor plan view.